Louigee-creator/alx-system_engineering-devops/0x02-shell_redirections/README.md

-his will display the contents of the /etc/passwd file
+This will display the contents of the /etc/passwd file